-Standard polarization measurement techniques employing Q-meter–based NMR systems in scattering experiments typically achieve relative uncertainties at the level of 3–5\% \cite{Keller2020}.
-These uncertainties are dominated by limitations in polarization calibration—most notably those associated with thermal equilibrium measurements—and by fitting-related uncertainties.
+Standard polarization measurement techniques employing Q-meter-based NMR systems in scattering experiments typically achieve relative uncertainties at the level of 3--5\% \cite{Keller2020}.
+These uncertainties are dominated by limitations in polarization calibration, most notably those associated with thermal-equilibrium measurements (TEs), and by fitting-related uncertainties.
 Additional contributions arise from magnetic-field inhomogeneity, temperature drifts in the readout electronics, imperfect knowledge of the coil filling factor, 3D distribution of polarization in the sample, baseline distortions, statistical fluctuations, and limitations in pressure or temperature measurement and calibration.
 The dominance of these individual error sources is discussed in Sec.~\ref{sec:errors}.

 Neural networks provide a powerful framework for improving both the accuracy and precision of polarization measurements extracted from continuous-wave NMR signals, primarily through the reduction of fitting-related uncertainties and, to a more limited extent, certain systematic components.
 By learning highly nonlinear mappings directly from raw detector outputs, these models can be trained to minimize the full polarization covariance across a wide range of experimental conditions.
 Moreover, their ability to generalize beyond the training data enables partial mitigation of some instrumental limitations (jumps in baseline and tune shifts) that are difficult to address using traditional analysis techniques.